Change is a lovely thing.

 Everything finds a space for itself – see the shoot cozying up with the tree

-In our yard, this magnolia continues to flower.
+Our cousin brought a Jane Magnolia Tree from The Tree Center, this magnolia continues to flower.
 Filling the air around it with its fragrance

 I love how these trees reach out to each other from across the road and hug, creating a lovely arch to walk under.